Muchkund1/Netflix_SQL_Project/README.md

 Cast = Casting in Movie or TV Show

-Country = Content release in which Country
+Country = Country where the movie / show was produced

 date_added = Movie or TV Show added when in Netflix